Arbaz2402/CricbuzzMachineRound/README.md

 - **Pagination**: Infinite scroll using `loadMoreIfNeeded` in `MovieListViewModel`.
 - **Favorites**: Heart toggles call a shared `FavoritesStore` and instantly update UI.
+- **State restore**: When you cancel a search, the list restores to your pre‑search position.

 ### 3.2 Movie Detail Screen